2bonahill/znn_sdk_rust/AZ.md

 >**=> 8'600 / 6 = ZNN 1'430 and 0 QSR**

+#Duration

+As I am a full time employee I cannot fully work on this project.
+So my estimation:

 Duration: Approx. 1 month for phases 1-3 each.
-Phase 4 might take me approx. 2 weeks => 3.5 months.
+Phase 4 might take me approx. 2 weeks

+>Total => 3.5 months.